caprica/vlcj/README.md

 send an email to the following address for more information:

 > mark [dot] lee [at] capricasoftware [dot] co [dot] uk

-You can also follow @capricasoftware on Twitter for vlcj news.

 License
 -------